Joel-Marc/cldwry_hk_2k22/README.md

 The WEB-APP is [ACTIVE HERE](https://drive-cldwry-2k22.herokuapp.com/) The CLI-APP doc is [HERE](https://github.com/Joel-Marc/cldwry_hk_2k22/blob/master/CLI_APP/README.md)

+- Libraries Used - FastAPI, pymongo, PIL, hashlib FOR the Backend,

 ## Features of WEB-APP

 - Login over HTTP , hash of password is checked by retriving from MongoDB Cluster in MongoDB Atlas.
-- UPLOAD one or More File/s At a time - Image Compression using Pillow Library
+- UPLOAD one or More File/s At a time - Image Compression using Pillow Library - (i wasnt able to do audio or video compression because heroku doesnt allow ffmpeg library installation)
 - Download Files (shows preview of the file too)
 - Re-Name Files (can be exact name with file extention or with out one)
 - Delete Files
 - Share Files
-- Go b/w Users
+- LogOut

 All operations are straight Forward